erikClevenger/modwrk/README.md

 For simple parallax effects, you may want to try [Rellax.js](https://dixonandmoe.com/rellax/).
 It's worked well for me and other students in the past and it's easy to integrate.
 You may want to consider only enabling parallax effects on larger screens/laptop widths as it can often be poorly handled by mobile browsers due to the differences with how the onscroll event is handled on some mobile devices.

+Last but not least, [FontAwesome](https://fontawesome.com/) is a good quality free library for including iconography.

 You make want to read ahead regarding the contact form integration - and that documentation is here: https://bootcamp-coders.cnm.edu/class-materials/jquery-validated-captcha-form/

 Your Milestone 2a passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You are now clear to begin development on your PWP.
 Looking forward to seeing your project come together.

+**We'll be building PWP in a file named index.php inside of /public_html**.
+Please note that no publicly-accessible site files should live outside of the /public_html directory.
+It would be best to move your existing `/images` directory inside `/documentation`, isolating these from your active project.
+Remember use an organized and standards-compliant directory structure to house all images, JavaScript, CSS, etc. We are done with the /documentation directory for now!

 #### Edits &amp; Suggestions
 - Add `/vendor` to your .gitignore